 However, you must declare candidacy before doing the Supervised Coaching element, the Project element, and of course, the final interview component.

 Can I take any class I want without being in the program?

 Yes, the formal classes are open to CCA member coaches at any time.

 Is there an order in which to take classes?

 There is no sequence for taking the classes -- you may take the classes in any sequence that you want.
-To discuss the best plan for you, please email Bev Down at email@example.com to discuss further.
+To discuss the best plan for you, please email Heath Down at firstname.lastname@example.org to discuss further.

 Do courses I’ve taken with Eric Maisel in the past count toward certification?

 Yes, if you’ve taken other courses with Eric in the past, such as the Introduction to Creativity or the Advanced Creativity Coaching course, these will count towards your certification.

 Can you overlap classes, i.e., take more than one class at a time?

 Yes, you can overlap classes.
 Because of the number of classes that we need to offer, it may inevitable that you will be finishing one class when another one starts.
 Please contact us at email@example.com with any questions regarding timing of the classes.